Financial Aid Programs

 Students who have graduated from an eligible Georgia high school as a final HOPE scholar with a cumulative 3.0 GPA may be eligible for the HOPE Scholarship if they are seeking an associate degree for their first 30-semester degree hours.
 Students may be eligible for the HOPE Scholarship if they are enrolled in an associate degree program and have completed at least 30-semester degree hours with a minimum 3.0 GPA (these students must have a HOPE GPA evaluation completed).
 The College re-evaluates grades after students complete each 30-semester tier and at the end of each spring semester.
 Students must maintain a 3.0 GPA or higher in order to retain the HOPE Scholarship.
 Students must meet the Georgia residency requirement of the Technical College System of Georgia.
 Military personnel, his or her spouse, or his or her dependent child shall be treated as a Georgia resident for purposes of HOPE Scholarship eligibility if the military personnel is stationed in Georgia on active duty or lists Georgia as his or her home of record.
 The HOPE Scholarship covers a portion of tuition.
 To apply, students may complete the FAFSA online at www.fafsa.gov.

-The HOPE Career Grant, formerly known as the Strategic Industries Workforce Development Grant, is available to HOPE Grant-qualified students who enroll in select diploma or certificate majors specifically aligned with one of 12 industries.
-These industries were identified by Governor Nathan Deal and the General Assembly as strategically important to the state’s economic growth.
+The HOPE Career Grant is available to HOPE Grant-qualified students who enroll in select diploma or certificate majors specifically aligned with one of 17 industries.
+These industries were initially identified by Governor Nathan Deal and later expanded under Governor Brian Kemp and the Georgia General Assembly as strategically important to the state’s economic growth.
 Recipients of this grant pay no tuition and in some cases, the grant will cover fees and equipment as well.

 Georgia Low-Interest Loan

-- Must be a GA resident and/or military personnel or dependent
+- Must be a Georgia resident and/or military personnel or dependent

 - Monthly “Keep in Touch” payments required while in school and grace period